Watch Repair and Watch Restoration

 Our watch workshop is in Stamford where we perform both minor and major surgery and repairs to watches.

 We have two traditional watchmakers working here "at the bench".
 Between them they have fifty years' experience of working on watches with almost every kind of fault and with every kind of complication.
-We do not undertake any warranty work or repair current production models.
-Our speciality is vintage (usually pre 1980) work.
+We do not undertake any warranty work or repair modern Swiss watches.
+Our speciality is vintage (usually pre 1980) repair and restoration work

 Simple watch repairs can sometimes be done the same day.
 A full watch service however, takes considerably longer.
 We are always busy and, whilst we try to manage our workload, seem to always have a slight backlog.
 A simple enquiry should let you know how long repairs are due to take at any time.
 Once, years ago, we had quiet spells when we could catch up.
 Those days are long gone, but at present for modern watches think about four weeks and for vintage watch repair eight weeks.
 For some watches, where the only source of spares is another continent, or where complex parts must be made, it can take longer still.